PoisotLab/ms_metaweb_transfer/manuscript.md

 the threshold $\rho$ estimated for the European metaweb also applies.
 We use this information to produce one random Canadian metaweb, $N =
 \hat{\mathcal{L}}$$\hat{\mathcal{R}}' \ge \rho$.
-As we can see in (@fig:subspaces) the European and Canadain metawebs are structurally similar (as would be expected given the biogeographic similarities) and that the two (left and right) subspaces are distinct *i.e.* capturing predation (generality) and prey (vulnerability) traits.
+As we can see in (@fig:subspaces) the European and Canadian metawebs are structurally similar (as would be expected given the biogeographic similarities) and that the two (left and right) subspaces are distinct *i.e.* capturing predation (generality) and prey (vulnerability) traits.